envirocoder/cbcdoc/quickstart.rst

 Quickstart
 **********

-Can't wait to get started with your new CodeBug?
+Can't wait to get started with your new CodeBug Connect?
 This guide will help you get the most out of it.

 Introduction
 ===========